By Holly Reisem Hanna

 Hi Hope – I know where you’re coming from.
 I used to be a prior authorization nurse for Medicaid.
 I was on the phone all day approving nursing visits and medical equipment.
 Not only was it exhausting, but it made me want to crawl into a cave at the end of the day.
 Fortunately, there are lots of jobs that you can do from home without having to be on the phone.

-Here are 10 different types of work and respective companies that hire telecommuters.
+Here are 20 different types of work and respective companies that hire telecommuters — no phone work required!

 If numbers and organization excite you, then bookkeeping may be right up your alley.
 Help business owners organize and input their monthly income and expenses.
 Some of these companies do require experience or an accounting degree to apply, check them out for more details.